rocky-linux/documentation/docs/guides/asterisk_installation.md

 contrib/scripts/install_prereq install
 ```

-You should receive the following when the script completes:
+You should see the following when the script completes:

 ```
 #############################################